Approximation of the Mumford-Shah Functional by Phase Fields of Bounded Variation: Numerical Examples

 With this strategy we can define the discretized versions of \eqref{approxMumford-Shah} and \eqref{classicalAmbrosioTortorelli}, respectively, for all $u , v \in \R^{M\times N}$ by

 and

 The symbol $\1$ refers to the discretized function that is one almost everywhere.
 Note that we neglected the factor~$h^2$ in the functionals since it does not change their minimum.
+Moreover, we chose $\eta_\eps = 0$ here, because in the discrete setting, the problem of finding a minimizer stays well-posed for this choice.

-\begin{remark} The choice of the recovery sequence in the proof of Proposition~\ref{limsupIneq} suggests that $\eps > 0$ represents the width of the detected contours represented by the phase field variable $v$.
-Although, we would like to have this parameter extremely small, there is a limit of choice depending on the pixel size $h$.
-To be more precise, choosing $h_\eps > 0$ depending on $\eps$, it is well known that $\AT_\eps^{h_\eps}$ $\Gamma$\nobreakdash{-}converges as $\eps \to 0$ only for $h_\eps \ll \eps$ (see \cite{Bou1999,BelCos1994}). \end{remark}
+\begin{remark} The choice of the recovery sequence in the proof of Proposition~\ref{limsupIneq} suggests that the width of the detected contours represented by the phase field variable $v$ correlates with the parameter $\eps$.
+The precise relation between $\eps$ and the width of the phase field is, however, not known.
+Examining the structure of the approximating functionals, we expect that it depends, in particular, on the trade-off between the two terms $v^2 \norm{\nabla u}^2_\infty$ and $\frac{1}{4\eps}(1-v)$.

+Although, we would like to have the width of the phase field and therefore $\eps$ extremely small, there is a limit of choice depending on the pixel size $h$.
+To be more precise, choosing $h_\eps > 0$ depending on $\eps$, it is well known that $\AT_\eps^{h_\eps}$ $\Gamma$\nobreakdash{-}converges as $\eps \to 0$, provided that $h_\eps/{\eps} \to 0$ as $\eps \to 0$ (see \cite{Bou1999,BelCos1994}).
+We believe that a corresponding statement is also true for the considered $\BV$-phase field approximation.
+A study of this is, however, outside the scope of the present paper. \end{remark}

-The difficulty in finding the minimizer lies in the non-convex, and for $\B_\eps^h$ also non-smooth, structure.
+The difficulty in finding a minimizer lies in the non-convex, and for $G_\eps^h$ also non-smooth, structure.
 In previous works an alternating minimization scheme has been commonly used, exploiting the fact that the functionals are convex in each variable separately (see \cite{Bou1999,ArtForMicPer2015,AlmBel2018}).
 However, in this work we choose a more recent approach, which is the proximal alternating linearized minimization (in short PALM) presented in \cite{BolSabTeb2014}.
 This algorithm is a form of an alternating gradient descent procedure, for which we do not have to solve any linear equation.
 This makes the algorithm also faster than the alternating minimization scheme, especially for rather large images.
+Our experience also showed no significant difference in the results.

-For the PALM algorithm one uses the fact that the objective functional can be written as $J(u,v) + G(u) + H(v)$.
+For the PALM algorithm one uses the fact that the objective functional can be written as $J(u,v) + K(u) + H(v)$.
 Then, for some initial value $u^0, v^0 \in \R^{M \times N}$ we set for each $k \in \N$

 where $t_k, s_k > 0$.
 By $\prox_t^g$ we denote the proximal operator with step size $t>0$: